SAP/luigi/client-frameworks-support/testing-utilities/README.md

 #### Functions provided
 - **mockContext**: Mocks the context by sending Luigi context messages with the desired mocked context as parameter.
 - **mockPathExists**: This method serves as a mock for the Luigi Client `pathExists()` function.
-It is used in e2e tests when component being tested utilizes a call to `LuigiClient.linkManager().pathExists()`
+It is used in e2e tests when component being tested utilizes a call to `LuigiClient.linkManager().pathExists()`.
 - **modalOpenedWithTitle**: Checks on the printed DOM Luigi message responses for a modal with given title being opened.
 In such a case, a message would be printed containing a `modal.title`.
 Returns `false` if such element was not found.
+- **getMockedContextOutput**: Returns output of 'mockContext' method with given data.
+- **getMockedPathExistsOutput**: Returns output of 'mockPathExists' method with given arguments.
+- **getSessionStorageItemName**: Returns name of session storage item used for testing.
 - **getVisualizationContainerId**: Returns ID of Luigi visualization container added in the DOM for testing.
 - **getMSG**: Returns list of messages, representing message elements added in the DOM for testing.
-- **parseLuigiMockedMessages**: Parses the elements added by LuigiMockModule into the DOM and assigns them to the local messages variable
+- **parseLuigiMockedMessages**: Parses the elements added by LuigiMockModule into the DOM and assigns them to the local messages variable.